gvwilson/codebender/glossary.md

 <span id="salami-slicing">salami slicing</span>
 :   The practice of dividing a finding into multiple small reports
-    in order to inflate someone's publicatino count.
+    in order to inflate someone's publication count.

 <span id="strategy">strategy</span>
 :   A long-term plan to achieve a goal.